MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Usercube.md

 ---
 title: Power Query Usercube connector
-description: Provides basic information and prerequisites for the Usercube connector, descriptions of the optional input parameters, and discusses limitations and issues you might encounter.
+description: Provides basic information and prerequisites for the Usercube connector.
+Also includes descriptions of the optional input parameters, and discusses limitations and issues you might run into.
 author: bezhan-msft
 ms.service: powerquery
 ms.topic: conceptual